Javier-FernandezCarabantes/RNN-DAS/README.md

 ## Running the Model

-The model is designed to read data in HDF5 format with the following structure:
+The model is designed to process data from text files listing event IDs, which correspond to the HDF5 files containing the DAS data.
+The expected structure of the HDF5 files is:

 ```
 file_path